Siemens-Healthineers/K2s/addons/metrics-server/README.md

 SPDX-License-Identifier: MIT
 -->

-# Addon - Metrics Server
+# metrics-server

 ## Introduction

-Metrics Server is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.
+The `metrics-server` addon provides a metrics server which is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.

 Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through [Metrics API].
 Metrics API can also be accessed by `kubectl top`, making it easier to debug autoscaling pipelines.